Hare and Loathing in Las Vegas: Plot

 Bugs is living in his rabbit hole that is just outside of Las Vegas, when Yosemite Sam builds a casino over it.
 Being given the option to gamble or get out, Bugs tries his luck.
-At every game he plays (blackjack, roulette, slot machines) he wins in surprising and spectacular fashion, much to Sam's consternation.
-By the time he leaves with a sum total of $8,042,123,297.55 (more money comes out of Sam, as if he was another slot machine), Sam is down to his last quarter (which Bugs will be back for that).
-After reprimanding a group of cheaters, tells them that lucky medals, four-leaf clovers, horseshoes, or rabbit's feet are not allowed, and realizes that he has been hornswoggled.
+At every game he plays (blackjack, roulette, slot machines) he wins surprisingly and spectacularly, much to Sam's consternation.
+By the time he leaves with a sum total of $8,042,123,297.55 (more money comes out of Sam as if he was another slot machine), Sam is down to his last quarter (which Bugs will be back for that).

+After reprimanding a group of cheaters and telling them that good luck charms like lucky medals, four-leaf clovers, and horseshoes are not allowed, Sam realizes that Bugs did well because he had two of them: his feet, and that he has been hornswoggled.
 Bugs has meanwhile used his newfound riches to buy a luxury hotel suite.
 Sam follows him shooting and Bugs quickly wins a prize car to outrace him; Sam, meanwhile, drives a giant pirate ship, complete with cannons.
 The two race out of Las Vegas and eventually make it to the Hoover Dam.
 There is a conveniently placed slot machine, which Sam uses his last quarter to play.
-He "wins", but the screen reads H2O, causing the dam to burst.
-Sam phones Bugs, who is atop the now empty dam, to tell him, "I hate you, rabbit."
+He "wins", but the screen reads H2O, causing the dam to burst and wash Sam away.

+The short ends with Sam phoning Bugs (atop the now empty dam) to tell him, "I hate you, rabbit."